EPCCed/eidf-docs/docs/safe-haven-services/using-the-hpc-cluster.md

 ## Running Jobs

 To use the HPC system fully and fairly, all jobs must be run using the SLURM job manager.
 More information [about SLURM, running batch jobs and running interactive jobs can be found here](https://slurm.schedmd.com/quickstart.html).
 Please read this carefully before using the cluster if you have not used SLURM before.
-The SLURM site also has a set ot useful tutorials on HPC clusters and job scheduling.
+The SLURM site also has a set of useful tutorials on HPC clusters and job scheduling.

 All analysis and processing jobs must be run via SLURM.
 SLURM manages access to all the cores on the system beyond the first 32.
-If SLURM is not used and programs are run directly from the command line, then there are only 32 cores available and these are shared by the other users.
-Normal code development, short test runs, and debugging can be done from the command line witout using SLURM.
+If SLURM is not used and programs are run directly from the command line, then there are only 32 cores available, and these are shared by the other users.
+Normal code development, short test runs, and debugging can be done from the command line without using SLURM.

 !!! warning "There is only one node"
     The HPC system is a single node with all cores sharing all the available memory.
 SLURM jobs should always specify '#SBATCH --nodes=1' to run correctly.